 Much fuss has been made over how advisors get paid, how much they get paid, and whether their services justify the costs borne either directly or indirectly by the client.
-This brings to mind the saying that ‘cost is only an issue in the absence of value.’
+This brings to mind the saying that cost is only an issue in the absence of value.

-If an advisor is earning commissions or a fee for his services, then the client should expect to hear from this advisor on a regular basis, which I would suggest be quarterly in the first year and at least semi-annually thereafter, or as extenuating circumstances warrant.
+If an advisor is earning commissions or a fee for his services, then the client should expect to hear from this advisor on a regular basis, which we would suggest be quarterly in the first year and at least semi-annually thereafter, or as extenuating circumstances warrant.

-I prefer these meetings to be face-to-face, addressing issues that are material to the client’s affairs, which may include but are not limited to:
+We prefer these meetings to be face-to-face, addressing issues that are material to the client’s affairs, which may include but are not limited to:

 - Changes to the client’s personal circumstances (job, housing, debt, health, etc.)

 - Changes in the client’s family affairs (children’s schooling, parent’s health, etc.)

 - Changes to the client’s future aspirations, goals, financial objectives, etc.

 - A review of investment portfolio performance across all client accounts

 - Review of estate, taxation, banking, mortgage, and insurance requirements